pdjr-signalk/pdjr-skplugin-devantech/README.md

 something to support these.(see below) who kindly
-When Devantech released their DS series of wireless and wired Ethernet relay modules they kindly supplied a prototype device which allowed me to develop support for this product range.
+When Devantech released their DS series of wireless and wired Ethernet relay modules they kindly supplied a prototype device which allowed the development of support for this product range.

 Devantech Ltd\
 Maurice Gaymer Road\